 Before you read: This article is part of a larger series that builds upon itself from the foundation up, with each study building on the last.
 If something in this article does not make sense to you or if you believe it to be incorrect, please ensure you have read the entire series before passing final judgment.
 Also, be sure to visit this page’s FAQ And Objections Page

-I wasn’t going to simply tell him he was wrong right then and there, though.
-I had a little bit more respect for the position that he was in.
-I did, however, have to remind him of something that he, no doubt, already knew.
-“Yes, it does speak of one baptism that we are all baptized with.
-But, which is it?
+“Yes, it does speak of one baptism that we are all baptized with,” I replied.
+“But which is it?
 Is it the baptism of water or of the Holy Ghost?”

 This is what I want you to understand as well.
-When the Bible speaks of baptism it doesn’t always have to be speaking water baptism.
-There are many types of baptism.
+When the Bible speaks of baptism, it doesn’t always refer to water baptism.
+There are many types of baptisms.

 Matthew 3:11